-Mat boards (also known as mountboards, window mats, frame mats, photo borders or photo mats) have always been popular in picture frames, as a way to both protect and also enhance artwork and photos inside the frame.
+In recent decades, matboards have become increasingly popular in picture frames, as a way to both protect and also enhance artwork and photos inside the frame.

-But do you know how mat boards first started?
-Let's have a look -
+But do you know how the concept of mat boards first started?
+Let's take a look into a brief history of matboard -

 The Renaissance Era - The First Mat Boards